 Cached Collada (.cdae)

-This document describes the v30 BeamNG cached Collada (.cdae) shape file format produced inside the BeamNG codebase.
-The data is serialized in MessagePack format.
+This document describes the v31 BeamNG cached Collada (.cdae) shape file format produced inside the BeamNG codebase.
+The data is serialized in MessagePack format, with possible Zstandard compression.
 Use this information to build or debug your own tools for reading the file.

 Why Use a Binary Format for Speed and Efficiency